jykng-van/validate-sin/README.md

 All 3 of those functions combined return the result of **Validate**

 The validation only returns true or false, and doesn't provide details of why the validation failed or passed.

+## Additional Notes

+This project has been implemented as a GitHub page on: https://jykng-van.github.io/validate-sin/